holl-/TrainControl/README.md

 * debug: ignore off-times and do not shut down PC.
 Shorter stop times.
 * opening: Silently move trains to ceremony positions and wait for ENTER before continuing.
 * no-sound: Never switch on train sounds
+* virtual: Do not output an actual signal.
+Contacts are disabled.
+Only for debugging purposes.